InsertIO/cordovaInsert/README.md

 # Cordova Plugin For Insert Framework

-The purpose of this code is to allow hybrid applications to use the native insert SDK.
-Using the Insert SDK together with this plug-in allows a hybrid app to trigger inserts using custom code.
+The purpose of this code is to allow hybrid applications to use the native Pendo Mobile SDK (formerly Insert SDK).
+Using the Pendo Mobile SDK together with this plug-in allows a hybrid app to trigger inserts using custom code.

-Register for an insert account at [https://insert.io](https://insert.io)
+# Important Deprecation Note
+Please note that this Cordova Plug-in is no longer recommended for use.
+Pendo customers using Cordova are encouraged to use the Pendo Agent solution.
+For more information please go to the [https://help.pendo.io/resources/support-library/installation/pendo-install-client-side-data.html] Pendo Help Center

 # Preconditions